What’s the deal with witches and cats?

-Neko, for example, always gets frustrated with me when I’m spending too much time running errands or being too plugged into technology.
-She yells at me until I cave and take some self-care time in meditation, yoga, or observing nature.
-When I do those things, she is happy and content, and basks in the ritual with me, rather than complaining at my distance from the “finer things” in life.
+Neko, for example, always got frustrated with me when I was spending too much time running errands or being too plugged into technology.
+She would yell at me until I caved and took some self-care time in meditation, yoga, or observing nature.
+When I did those things, she was happy and content, and basked in the ritual with me, rather than complaining at my distance from the “finer things” in life.

 2. The Balance Between Companionship and Independence